In partnership with Brévo Theatre and Island City Stage with the generous support of the Warten Foundation

 Hamlet, but with more barbeque and disco.
 Swapping a Danish castle for a North Carolina BBQ pit, Fat Ham remakes Shakespeare’s story of murder and revenge into something hilarious and profound.
 Juicy, a Black queer Southern kid, has a lot on his plate already when his father’s ghost shows up, demanding vengeance.
 As generations clash at the family’s backyard barbeque, Juicy must face the legacies of violence he’s been raised with and shape the man he wants to be.
 Winner of the 2022 Pulitzer Prize.

-“Hilarious yet profound…” -The New York Times
+“Hilarious yet profound…” – The New York Times

-Runtime: 100 minutes (no intermission)
+Runtime: 1 hour and 40 minutes (no intermission)

 Please be advised that the performance contains Mature Language and Themes